Employment Policies

 The Laurel Caverns Conservancy Employment Principles

-1 Accountability – All persons employed by the Conservancy must be able to effectively meet their responsibilities to each other and the public.
 Accountability is an important contributor to lawfulness.
-All programs and persons employed by the Conservancy must be committed to its rules regarding the tracking and reporting of materials, notification of supply shortages, record keeping, asset management, funds accounting, etc.
+All programs and persons employed by the Conservancy must be committed to its rules regarding the tracking and reporting of materials, notification of supply shortages, recordkeeping, asset management, funds-reporting, and the like.
+Planning requires accountability’s offspring, predictability and reliability.
+The Conservancy’s emphasis on both shows a commitment to the public’s need for assurance that goods and services will be provided as promised.

-6 Professionalism – Any program or person assigned to a task must be properly qualified to perform that task and willing to work to provide it with its expected outcome.
-Attendant to this principle is the need for certification, preparedness, timeliness, decorum, proficiency, efficiency, and accountability.
-Any person accepting an assigned task must be willing and able to follow the adopted standards and accepted operating procedures or protocols belonging to that task.
+All Conservancy employees, assigned to a task, must be properly qualified to perform that task and willing to work to provide it with its expected outcome.
+Attendant to this principle is the need for certification, preparedness, timeliness, and decorum.
+Decorum serves the public’s need for propriety and attractiveness in surrounding things.
+Good hygiene, proper uniform, composure, congeniality, decency, and discretion are the hallmarks of decorum.
+Any person accepting an assigned task must follow the dress code associated with that task and be willing and able to follow its adopted standards and operating procedures.
+Finally, professionalism requires that one must neatly and cleanly maintain one’s personal areas in the workplace.

-10 Security – All programs and persons employed by the Conservancy must be committed to a meaningful concern for workplace threats to health, safety and property, immediately addressing these threats or reporting them as fits the occasion.
+All programs and persons employed by the Conservancy must be committed to a meaningful concern for workplace threats to health, safety and property, immediately addressing these threats, or reporting them as fits the occasion.
+Forethought is actualized through careful planning and the use of the five foregoing principles.
+Forethought serves the human need for a sense of well-being.

 The Laurel Caverns Conservancy Employment Policies

-Acceptance – The acceptance of these policies, and the duties and responsibilities which they frame, is necessary for employment in the operations of the Conservancy and for the opportunity to do business with the Conservancy, either as a contractor or as a customer.
-No person refusing to agree to these policies and procedures may be employed by the Conservancy.
-However, any policy not in compliance with the law shall be considered severable from acceptance.
+Acceptance – The acceptance of these policies, and the duties and responsibilities they frame, is necessary for employment in the operations of the Conservancy and for the opportunity to do business with the Conservancy, either as a contractor or as an employee.
+No person refusing to agree to these policies may be employed by the Conservancy.
+However, any policy not in compliance with the law shall be considered severable.

 Adopt-a-Highway – The Conservancy maintains litter control on three miles of Skyline Drive, from Kirby Road to the Pond Field Tower entrance.
 Participation in this Penn-DOT program is under the supervision of the Director of Maintenance and is to be done in accord with all Penn-DOT guidelines, particularly those related to safety.

 Aggravation of a Current Health Issue – It is impossible for an employer to know the full medical state of an employee.
 The Conservancy is a natural area whose activities can be physically challenging.
 The Conservancy does not want to assign any employee to any task which could in any way aggravate a current medical problem.
-Any employee having a physical condition they believe can be aggravated by their job is to communicate the problem, preferably in writing, to the manager.
-The issue will be handled within the parameters of the law.
+Any employee having a physical condition they believe can be aggravated by their job is to communicate the problem, immediately after being hired, or as soon as aware of the problem, to the Conservancy’s Director of Communication.
+The issue is to be handled within the parameters of the law.

 Amendments – Any change to these policies must be given to every employee in writing.

 Announcements – A large bulletin board is to be maintained in the staff lounge.
-All staff related notices, work schedules, announcements, and lawfully-required posters are to be placed on this bulletin board.
+All staff related notices, announcements, and lawfully required posters are to be placed on this bulletin board.

 Approval – The structure and identification of all policies, duties and responsibilities of the Conservancy must be approved by its officers.